de-la-viz/pesticides_in_drinking_water/README.md

 0) not likely to have a violation of the drinking water quality this year
 1) likely to have a violation of the drinking water quality this year

 The classifier is trained on data from 2013 to 2015, validated on data from 2016 and tested on water quality data from 2017.
-I will favor explanatory approach.
+I will favor explanatory approaches.

 I complement the SDWIS data with estimated pesticide use by county ([NAWQA](https://water.usgs.gov/nawqa/pnsp/usage/maps/county-level/)), and build two models: